Wilson Clyde

-Wilson Clyde (born 8 April 1934) is a former Unionist politician from Northern Ireland representing the Democratic Unionist Party (DUP).
+Samuel Wilson Clyde (8 April 1934 – 19 April 2019) was a Northern Irish Democratic Unionist Party (DUP) politician who was a Member of the Legislative Assembly for South Antrim from 1998 to 2007.

+Life and career

 Born in Kilbegs, County Antrim, Clyde worked as a farmer before being elected to Antrim Borough Council for the Democratic Unionist Party in 1981.
 In 1996, he was elected to the Northern Ireland Forum, representing South Antrim, and he held the seat at the 1998 and 2003 elections to the Northern Ireland Assembly.
 He was deselected by the DUP for the 2007 election.

+Clyde died on 19 April 2019, at the age of 85.